Distributionally Robust Receive Combining: Introduction

 In terms of machine learning theory, we give a justification of the popular ridge regression and kernel ridge regression (i.e., quadratic loss function plus squared-$F$-norm regularization) from the perspective of distributional robustness against diagonal perturbation in feature covariance, which enriches the theory of trustworthy machine learning; see Theorems \ref{thm:ridge-regression} and \ref{thm:kernel-ridge}, as well as Corollaries \ref{cor:adv-learning-linear} and \ref{cor:adv-learning-linear-RKHS}.

-In terms of wireless transmission theory, the contributions are outlined below. \begin{enumerate} \item We build a fundamentally theoretical framework for \red{receive beamforming} from the perspective of statistical machine learning.
-In addition to the linear estimation methods, nonlinear approaches (i.e., nonlinear beamforming) are also discussed in reproducing kernel Hilbert spaces and neural network function spaces.
-In particular, we reveal that channel estimation is not a necessary operation in receive beamforming.
+In terms of wireless transmission theory, the contributions are outlined below. \begin{enumerate} \item We build a fundamentally theoretical framework for receive combining from the perspective of statistical machine learning.
+In addition to the linear estimation methods, nonlinear approaches (i.e., nonlinear combining) are also discussed in reproducing kernel Hilbert spaces and neural network function spaces.
+In particular, we reveal that channel estimation is not a necessary operation in receive combining.
 For details, see Subsection \ref{subsec:nonlin-estimation}.

-\item The presented framework is particularly developed from the perspective of distributional robustness which can therefore combat the limited size of pilot data and several types of uncertainties in the wireless signal model such as the uncertainty in the transmit power matrix, the uncertainty in the communication channel matrix, the existence of channel impulse noises (i.e., outliers), the uncertainty in the covariance matrix of channel noises, etc. For details, see Subsection \ref{subsec:dist-uncertainty}, and the technical developments in Sections \ref{sec:lin-esti} and \ref{sec:nonlin-esti}.
+\item The presented framework is particularly developed from the perspective of distributional robustness which can therefore combat the limited size of pilot data and several types of uncertainties in the wireless signal model such as the uncertainty in the transmit power matrix, the uncertainty in the communication channel matrix, the existence of channel impulse noises (i.e., outliers), the uncertainty in the covariance matrix of channel noises, the non-ideality of the power amplifiers, etc. For details, see Subsection \ref{subsec:dist-uncertainty}, and the technical developments in Sections \ref{sec:lin-esti} and \ref{sec:nonlin-esti}.

 \item Existing methods such as diagonal loading and eigenvalue thresholding are proven to be distributionally robust against the limited pilot size and all the aforementioned uncertainties in the wireless signal model.
 Extensions of diagonal loading and eigenvalue thresholding are proposed as well.
 Moreover, the kernelized diagonal loading and the kernelized eigenvalue thresholding methods are put forward for nonlinear estimation cases.
 For details, see Corollary \ref{cor:solutions-under-moments}, Examples \ref{exam:opt-estimator-RKHS} and \ref{exam:opt-estimator-RKHS-eigen-thres}, and Subsections \ref{subsec:BF-nontrivial-sets}.